Post job

 • Post a job on free websites.

-Your first interview with business analyst candidates should focus on their interest in the role and their specific background experience.
+Your first interview with business analyst candidates should focus on their interest in the role and background experience.
 As the hiring process goes on, you can learn more about how they'd fit into the company culture in later rounds of interviews.

-It's also a good idea to ask about candidates' special skills and talents.
-If you think that a candidate is good enough for the next step, you can move on to the technical interview.
+It's also good to ask about candidates' unique skills and talents.
+You can move on to the technical interview if a candidate is good enough for the next step.

 • TestDome